grauds/clematis.desktop/libs/runtime/README.md

 ### Shared Context

-Also, each plugin gets an instance of <code>WorkspacePluginContext</code> which holds read only information for every plugin, like a currect user directory for a plugin to be able to load and save its data from a proper folder during workspace lifecycle.
+Each plugin gets an instance of <code>WorkspacePluginContext</code> which holds read-only information for every plugin, like a currect user directory for a plugin to be able to load and save its data from a proper folder during workspace lifecycle.

 ###